shaloo/docs.arcana/docs/faq/ca/faq.md

     Allowance or 'Permit' in the blockchain context allows a third party, such as a smart contract, to perform transactions from a user's EoA for a specified amount — without accessing the user's private key.

-    In {{config.extra.arcana.company_name}} chain abstraction, [[ca-top#allowance|allowances]] enable unified balance.
+    In {{config.extra.arcana.company_name}} chain abstraction, [[concept-allowances|allowances]] enable unified balance.
 This lets users spend on any destination chain when they have enough funds and gas fees on their source chains.

 ??? an-faq "Which ERC20 tokens does the unified balance feature support?"